-Teacher makes sure all students have been added to the formative assessment that was previously created and assigned to students.
+The teacher makes sure all students have been added to the formative assessment that was previously created and assigned to students.

-Students can see the assessment by going to Go Formative, or by the teacher assigning the assessment to Google Classroom.
+Students can see the assessment by going to Formative, or by the teacher assigning the assessment to Google Classroom.

-Students complete the assessment and submit.
+Students complete the assessment and submit it.